-I knew something was wrong when.
-Whether I was alone or working my heart would be beating very fast, became very anxious and would go into a cold sweat.
+I knew something was wrong when, whether I was alone or working, my heart would be beating very fast, I became very anxious and would go into a cold sweat.
 I went to my local doctors to see what was wrong, they said it was anxiety and gave me anxiety tablets.
-I went back a week later with the symptoms even worse, they just up’d the dosage without further tests, again one week went on and it had gotten worse, I was drinking loads of water although that wasn’t unusual for me, I became extremely weak and was unable to work, because I felt weak/tired I would then buy sugary energy drinks as I thought they would help…little did I know!
-So it then came to the stage where my vision was extremely blurry so I rang in sick to work and was going to go to hospital but went to see my mum first, when she just happened to be in my granny’s, who was only diagnosed with type 2 diabetes a few weeks, when I described how I was feeling it all clicked together and my granda told me to use the blood glucose tester and there and behold it came up a code when referred to in the book explained that I needed to go to hospital asap!
-My bloods were low 40’s and said I was close to going into diabetic coma
+I went back a week later with the symptoms even worse, they just upped the dosage without further tests, again one week went on and it had gotten worse, I was drinking loads of water, (although that wasn’t unusual for me), I became extremely weak and was unable to work, because I felt weak/tired; I would then buy sugary energy drinks as I thought they would help…little did I know!
+So it then came to the stage where my vision was extremely blurry so I rang in sick to work and was going to go to hospital but went to see my mum first, when she just happened to be in my granny’s, who had only been diagnosed with type 2 diabetes a few weeks.
+When I described how I was feeling it all clicked together and my granda told me to use the blood glucose tester and there, lo and behold, it came up a code.
+When I referred to it in the book it explained that I needed to go to hospital asap!
+My bloods were low 40s and said I was close to going into diabetic coma.

 Q. Pens or Pump?
 Any preference?

-Pens I use are mainly Novorapid and Lantus at night, yet to try any other forms of insulin as I’m happy with how I get on with these pens
+Pens I use are mainly Novorapid and Lantus at night, so not yet trying any other forms of insulin as I’m happy with how I get on with these pens

 Q. How often do you check your blood glucose?